kalepail/smart-stellar-demo/README.md

     - `PUBLIC_CHAT_CONTRACT_ID`: The default contract ID to filter events
     - `PUBLIC_START_LEDGER`: The default starting ledger number

-### How It Works

-1. **Initialization**: The server is initialized with configuration options from your `.env` file
-2. **RPC Communication**: Interacts with the Stellar network through the `@stellar/stellar-sdk`
-3. **Event Processing Pipeline**:
-    - Retrieves events using the RpcServer `getEvents` rpc call with appropriate filters
-    - Validates that all required event data is present
-    - Filters out duplicates using the in-memory id tracking
-    - Transforms validated events into structured `ChatEvent` objects using the `ChatEventBuilder` class
-    - Returns an array of processed events

 ## Usage Example

 Let's walk through an example watching how data goes from the RpcServer to your UI.